zalando/ghe-backup/README.md

 Make sure you have an according [role](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) managing your policy.

-## EBS volume for backup data
+### configure an [EBS](https://aws.amazon.com/de/ebs/) volume for backup data

-Backup data shall be saved on an EBS volume to persist them even if the backup instance goes down.
-Creation of such an ebs volume is described in [senza's storage guild](https://docs.stups.io/en/latest/user-guide/storage.html) .
+Backup data shall be saved on an [EBS](https://aws.amazon.com/de/ebs/) volume to persist backups even if the backup instance goes down.
+Creation of such an ebs volume is described in Please follow these instructions: [senza's storage guild](https://docs.stups.io/en/latest/user-guide/storage.html) to create a regarding volume.
 Pls note: You need to format ([ebs-using-volumes](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html)) the EBS volume before you use it, otherwise you may experience issues like:
 [_You must specify the file type_](https://forums.aws.amazon.com/thread.jspa?messageID=450413).

-## Senza yaml file
+### Senza yaml file
 [Stups](https://stups.io/) requires a [senza yaml file](http://docs.stups.io/en/latest/components/senza.html#senza-info)
-to deploy to AWS.
-It gets translates to
-[AWS CloudFormation templates ](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-guide.html) that cause a stack be deployed.
+to deploy something to AWS.
+This yaml file gets basically translated to [AWS CloudFormation templates ](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-guide.html) that causes a stack being deployed.

 A sample senza yaml file would be:
 ```